 For a free legal consultation with a personal injury lawyer serving Charleston, call 843-628-0100

 Damages Available in a Winning Charleston, SC, Bus Accident Case

-We work hard to prove negligence and liability to win your Charleston bus accident case.
+We work hard to prove negligence and liability to win your bus accident case in Charleston.
 Our team is trained to be able to recover compensation for your accident-related expenses and losses.
 Determining the worth of your claim varies from case to case, but some of the most common types of damages we recover for our clients after a bus accident include: